fgallagher27/GreenValueNet/README.md

 - **Increasing computational power**
   - Sites such as Google colab offer free GPU credits, so this could be investigated to increase computing power
   - This would enable further hyperparameter tuning of the random forest and gradient boosting baselines, but would also allow a fuller randomised hyperparameter search for the neural network.
-- **Allowing number of units to vary between layers**
+- **Use of alternative packages to pandas**
-  - For simplicity, so far only network structures where the number of units in each layer is constant across all hidden layers.
-This could be relaxed to allow for a more complex model.
+  - Pandas is relatively memory intensive so alternative packages such as polars could be explored.
+By nature spatial datasets are large so this may constrain improvements here.

 ### Dataset improvements